 Each year, we bring together renowned thought leaders, experts in the field of human services, and ECS participants to discuss the systemic issues prohibiting upward economic mobility for Philadelphians affected by intergenerational poverty.

-This year we focus on the three major obstacles our participants face while navigating the harrowing cycle of poverty:
+This year we focused on the three major obstacles our participants face while navigating the harrowing cycle of poverty:

 - The crucial battle for racial equity